-271 FITNESS WALKING WITH CHILDREN
+271 FITNESS WALKING WITH 1 UNIT CHILDREN

-walking program for children in a variety of settings.
+Instruction in planning and implementing a walking program for children in a variety of settings.
 Lifelong fitness activities and walking as a form of appropriate and challenging exercise will be emphasized.
-CSU

 272 ISSUES IN CHILDHOOD OBESITY 1 UNIT